andredezzy/vitagliano-portfolio/README.md

 ## About

-A simple front-end portfolio made with ReactJS Inspired by the website (made with HTML): [Vitagliano's Website](https://www.gabrielrvita.com/)
+A simple front-end portfolio made with ReactJS.<br>
+Inspired by the website (made with HTML): [Vitagliano's Website](https://www.gabrielrvita.com/).

 ## Learn More